"Morning Joe" hosts tell Trump: "We're OK. The country's not."

 Scarborough on Friday said the president has an "unhealthy obsession with Mika" and is "much more vicious with women."

-"He appears to have a fragile, impetuous, child-like ego that we’ve seen over and over again, especially with women.
-It's like he can't take it," Brzezinski added.
+"He appears to have a fragile, impetuous, child-like ego that we’ve seen over and over again, especially with women," Brzezinski added.

+Before Trump tweeted Thursday morning, Scarborough and Brzezinski were on "Morning Joe" discussing reports that Time magazine had asked the Trump Organization to remove phony covers featuring him from several of his golf clubs.

+"I thought it was hilarious ...
+I knew in real time that the president would be tweaked by that," Brzezinski said.

+"Donald is friends with the guy who runs the National Enquirer," Scarborough said on the show.

+"They were pinning the story on my ex-husband," Brzezinski added.
+"And I knew he would never do that.
+So I knew it was a lie and they had nothing."

-In a Friday op-ed in The Washington Post, Scarborough and Brzezinski said they were concerned that Trump's "unmoored behavior" goes beyond personal attacks.
+In a Friday op-ed in The Washington Post, Scarborough and Brzezinski said they were concerned that Trump's "unmoored behavior" is going beyond personal attacks.

 "America's leaders and allies are asking themselves yet again whether this man is fit to be president," they wrote.
 "We have our doubts, but we are both certain that the man is not mentally equipped to continue watching our show, 'Morning Joe.'"